 Rock Climbing in the Great Outdoors

 In the Great Outdoors, we need more gear to get us up the wall.
 We don’t have the luxury of pre-hung ropes and anchors built for us.
-Roped climbing means ropes, carabiners, quickdraws, camming devices, and snacks are required to keep us sending all day long!
+Roped climbing means climbing ropes, carabiners, quickdraws, camming devices, and snacks are required to keep us sending all day long!

 Next, our list is going to vary depending on the style of climbing we’re doing.
-If we’re sport climbin’, craggin’ and chillin’, we’ll need quickdraws, a hammock, and a cooler… but if we signed up for dawn patrol to bag peaks, our climbing kit is going to need a few extra cliff bars.
+If we’re sport climbin’, craggin’ and chillin’, we’ll need quickdraws, a hammock, and a cooler… but if we signed up for dawn patrol to bag peaks, our rock climbing kit is going to need a few extra cliff bars.

-For sport climbing, we like the Five Ten Anasazi VCS or the La Sportiva Katanas for our climbing shoes.
+For sport, we like the Five Ten Anasazi VCS or the La Sportiva Katanas for our climbing shoes.
 Both shoes unlock a wide variety of rock terrain.
 The Anasazis are comfortable and we wear them for long periods of time.
 Our Katanas are sized more aggressively and are perfect for putting them on while projecting a route or making a redpoint attempt.

-For our belay device, I always use the Petzl GriGri.
+I always use the Petzl GriGri.
 It’s perfect for sport climbing because of its assisted braking capabilities.
 Having an additional backup on the belay device always makes me sweat a bit less while I’m on the wall!

 And we also love how comfortable the leg loops are on this harness.
 One thing to note is that these loops do not have any buckles to adjust the size.
-This simplifies your equipment but can make it tough to get a good fit.
+This simplifies your rock climbing equipment but can make it tough to get a good fit.

 This climbing harness also features four gear loops that have been pressure treated.
-That’s enough to carry your quickdraws up and transition to trad climbing in the future.
+That’s enough to carry your quickdraws up and transition to trad in the future.

-What makes this harness so comfortable is that there are three bands in the waist and leg loops.
+What makes this harness so comfortable is that there are three bands in the waist and loops.
 That helps distribute the weight load for maximum comfort.

 Once you have the length, you can take a look at the different diameters.
 A 9.8mm rope will be perfect for a workhorse that you can use all the time.
 But you can also keep a 9.5mm rope for send attempts.
 Most climbers will have different diameter ropes depending on their objectives for the day.

 Tommy Caldwell climbs big wall pitch after big wall pitch, in the TC Pro.
-They are expensive, but they are premium traditional climbing shoe.
+They are expensive, but they are premium traditional rock climbing shoe.
 If you want an affordable option, any comfortable and neutral profile shoe will work perfectly.
 The 5.10 Moccasym is a more affordable option.

 Wearing your climbing helmet is crucial for traditional climbing.
 You’re at a higher risk from rockfall or dropped gear hitting you from above.

-Trad climbing gear gets a bit trickier, your rack will depend on the route you’re climbing and personal preferences for gear.
+Trad gear gets a bit trickier, your rack will depend on the route you’re climbing and personal preferences for gear.
 If your jam is pluggin’ cams, pick up a rack of Black Diamond C4 Camalot.
 These cams are used by Alex Honnold and Adam Ondra for good reason.
 But a lot of our Instagram followers are friendly to the Wild Country Friend.

 DMM Wallnuts and Alloy Offsets are the best choices for nuts.
 Grab these and you’re set for life.
 Trango offers a pack of their ultralight Phase Alpine Draw.
 The pack of phase alpine draws is an incredible value, saving you money for an extra box of doughnuts to share in the parking lot.

 For climbing harnesses, your options vary a bit.
 You’ll be carrying all of your cams, nuts, and slings on the gear loops on your climbing harness.
-I love the Petzl Sama for this, it has five gear loops and is extremely comfortable at hanging belays.
+I love the Petzl Sama for this, it has five loops and is extremely comfortable at hanging belays.
 My only dislike is that the leg loops do not have adjustable buckles.

-For my belay device, I still like to take my Petzl GriGri.
+I still like to take my Petzl GriGri.
 Even though that means I have to bring another tube-style device for rappelling.
 I think that carrying the extra weight is worth it.

 At a minimum, you will need climbing shoes, climbing rope, and climbing protection.
 Free climbing has a few different disciplines within the sport so it is very dependent on what style you’re getting into that day.
 Sport climbers and trad climbers will have different racks just because of the differences in the two disciplines.

 A rack in rock climbing just means your climbing gear!
 Calling your gear your rack is just an easy way to refer to all of your climbing gear for the day.
 Whenever I’m climbing with a friend, I could easily say, “Hey could you pass the rack my way?” and they would know to hand off all the gear to me.
-The term rack is traditionally used to refer to your cams and nuts, but you can refer to your sport climbing gear as well.
+The term rack is traditionally used to refer to your cams and nuts, but can refer to your sport gear as well.

 At a minimum, you’ll need climbing rope, climbing shoes, and locking carabiners.
 Rock climbing in a single pitch environment can mean you need a full trad rack or a climbing rope and a static rope to set up a top-rope anchor.
 The rock climbing equipment you need totally depends on the context you’ll be climbing in.
 If you aren’t sure what you’ll need, we highly recommend reaching out to a qualified instructor to figure things out.

+At a minimum you’ll need shoes and a chalk bag.
 Head to your nearest indoor rock gym and they have the rest for you!
 Thanks to the popularity of gyms, you can rent everything you need to start climbing.
 As you grow in your career, you’ll try new climbs and realize that you need new gear.
 That’s a perfect way to learn and expand your climbing rack!

 Go forth and send!
 You now know the complete list of rock climbing equipment needed.
 Give us a follow on Instagram to see what equipment other climbers are using.
-And when you acquire new gear, you can build your climbing racks at Outdoor Rack Builder